auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

 ## Features

-The following example app demonstrates using a SPA chatbot application, a backend API (and a linked Resource Server Client), and Token Vault to access a Third Party API (Google Calendar API).
+The following example app demonstrates using a SPA chatbot application, a backend API (and a linked Custom API Client), and Token Vault to access a Third Party API (Google Calendar API).

 This template leverages a modern stack for building a React SPA application with a Hono API.